US, France, Britain launch strikes on Syria - Journal du Cameroun

 – ‘Heavy strike’ –

-General Joseph Dunford, Washington’s top general, said the precision strikes hit three targets — a scientific research center near Damascus, a storage facility and command post also near the capital and a chemical weapons storage facility near Homs.
+Joseph Dunford, Washington’s top general, said the strikes hit three targets near Damascus — a scientific research center, a storage facility and command post — and a chemical weapons storage facility near Homs.

-He added that Syrian surface to air missile batteries had attempted to fire back, but there were no initial reports of any allied losses.
+Syrian surface to air missile batteries had attempted to fire back, but there were no initial reports of allied losses, he added.

+Syrian state media said air defenses were activated to block the attack as it published images of smoke clouds hanging over the capital.

+“The aggression is a flagrant violation of international law, a breach of the international community’s will, and it is doomed to fail,” the official SANA news agency said.

-It was a marked escalation in force compared to a US strike launched a year ago, when only cruise missiles were used against a single airfield.
+The strikes were a marked escalation compared to a US strike a year ago, when only cruise missiles were used against a single airfield.

 “We were very precise and proportionate, but at the same time, it was a heavy strike,” he said.